Catherine Anderson is author of "The Creative Photographer" and "Journaling a Labyrinth Path" and leads creative

-In 2004 I trained as a SoulCollage® Facilitator with Seena Frost, the creator of the SoulCollage® process and author of the book SoulCollage® Evolving, and am one of fifteen SoulCollage® Facilitator Trainers worldwide, teaching others how to facilitate this intuitive collage process.
-I am also a licensed JourneyCircles™ Facilitator, have trained as a Creativity Facilitator and a Chakradance Facilitator, and have attended Jean Houston's Mystery School.
+In 2004 I trained as a SoulCollage® Facilitator with Seena Frost, the creator of the SoulCollage® process and author of the book SoulCollage® Evolving, and have been a SoulCollage® Facilitator Trainer since 2012, teaching others how to facilitate this intuitive collage process.
+My experiences with the labyrinth led me to train with Rev. Dr. Lauren Artress in 2009 and I am now on the faculty of Veriditas and offer Veriditas Labyrinth Facilitator Trainings and workshops.
+I am also a JourneyCircles™ Facilitator, have trained as a Creativity Facilitator and a Chakradance Facilitator, and have attended Jean Houston's Mystery School.
 My focus on living a meaningful life also led me to complete the IONS Conscious Aging Facilitator Training.
-My love of the labyrinth led me to train with Rev. Dr. Lauren Artress to become a certified Veriditas Labyrinth Facilitator in 2009 and to attend the Avanced labyrinth Facilitator Training in Chartres in September 2013 to learn more about sharing the labyrinth as a tool for transformation.
-I am currently on the faculty of Veriditas.
 I combine all my passions in my workshops, combining them in creative ways to encourage participants to gain new perspectives about their own creative journey.
 I like to think of myself as a soul care guide.

 I am a member of Earth Shamans which draws the foundation of its work from the words of Allen Ginsberg: "It is the quality of attention that makes things sacred."
 The group believes we all have the power to shape the world and that each of us holds responsibility for consciously aiding in the restoration of wholeness.

 In addition to my work in the US, I lead photography and creativity retreats and workshops in South Africa, France, Italy, Portugal and Mexico.

 The collection of photographs I created for my Master's thesis, Children of Ixopo: Hope and Survival in a Time of AIDS, which focuses on bringing awareness of the plight of AIDS orphans in South Africa, and in particular the children of Woza Moya, was part of the South by South Africa exhibition held in the Carolinas in 2006 and is now in the permanent collection of Winthrop University.
 My work has been published in a number of books and magazines, including: